- Course content

 Students who are required to resit an examination or invigilated test will do so in the period:

 Submission deadline for Business Research Project or Applied Research Project

 1 September 2018

 Official Course End Date

 The wide curriculum of these Masters courses provides a range of employment opportunities for our graduates.
 Many hold key positions and have eminent careers in over 70 countries in fields such as commercial banking, commodity trading, government, investment banking, law, logistics management, management consultancy, manufacturing, shipping, finance, shipping operations, stockbroking, and university research and teaching, among others.

 MSc in Shipping, Trade & Finance Employability

-Our Graduate Destination Survey (pdf) of last year's MSc in Shipping, Trade & Finance cohort shows that 91% of graduates are now either in work (83%) or not hob seeking as they are in further study, military service etc. (8%)*
+Our Graduate Destination Survey of the MSc in Shipping, Trade & Finance class of 2014 shows that 77.7% of graduates are now either in work (67.2%) or not hob seeking as they are in further study, military service etc. (10.%)

-Some examples of where graduates from the 2010/11 MSc in Shipping, Trade & Finance are working are:
+Some examples of where graduates from the MSc in Shipping, Trade & Finance class of 2014 are working are: